5

 HUMANITIES: MANAGEMENT AND SOCIETY

-- Ethics in research and emerging technologies, AI
+- Ethics of Research, Emerging Technologies, and AI

 - Management – Level 1